Mercury-Language/mercury/README.macOS.md

     --with-cc="gcc -m32"
 ```

-depending on their preferred compiler.
+depending on your preferred C compiler.
 In either case, every invocation
 of the selected C compiler on Mercury-generated C files will specify
 the `-m32` option.
-The reason for the limitation to 10.14 is that
+The reason for the restriction to version 10.14 is that
-32-bit executables are not supported at all from macOS 10.15 onwards.
+macOS does not support 32-bit executables from version 10.15 onwards.

 If, after installing Mercury, you encounter errors about missing `.mih` files,
-and you have fink installed, then try removing the fink components from your
+and you have [fink](https://www.finkproject.org/) installed, try removing the
-`PATH` (these usually start with `/sw`) and reinstalling.
+fink components from your `PATH` (these usually start with `/sw`) and
+reinstalling.

 Note for users of Xcode 11
 --------------------------

 Versions of Xcode 11 prior to 11.4 ship with a broken version of `clang`
 that *cannot* be used to compile Mercury.
 The `configure` script will print
 a warning if it detects that you are using the broken version.

 A discussion of this issue can be found at